 The best thing about the Coolaroo is the spare covers.
 So if your bed does get damaged at some point, or need some serious cleaning, you don’t have to replace the whole thing.

-There is nothing fancy about the Amazon Basics Cooling bed, but it does the job.
+There is nothing fancy about the Amazon Basic Cooling bed*, but it does the job.
 One of my dogs did eventually damage mine by repeatedly digging in it.

 I should point out that the Amazon Basics bed is tough and will withstand normal wear and tear.
 My cocker spaniel uses it as a trampoline, springing up and down into the air!

-It might be a good option if you have two or three large Labs that like to sleep together
+It also has extra legs and can take heavy dogs up to 200lbs in weight and is available in a range of neutral blend-in-anywhere colors.
+It might be a good option if you have two or three large Labs that like to sleep together.

 On the other hand, if you have a really determined chewer, this might just be the bed to stop him!
 There is simply nowhere that the dog can get hold of the fabric.